Tryouts Main Page

 Real Colorado Competitive Opportunities

-For current U11 – U18 Real competitive players, the end of year tryout is no longer a tool used in determining the placement of our players.
-Players are evaluated at trainings and matches throughout the year by their team coach and other Real staff coaches.
-For new 2016 U11’s, the tryouts will be a factor in the placement, but season performance during the season in games and trainings will also be significantly considered.
-Real coaches will have made a comprehensive evaluation of current players prior to try-outs.
+For current U11 – U18 Real competitive players, players are evaluated at training and matches throughout the year by their team coach and other Real staff coaches.
+Tryouts are not the method for movement for these players moving forward in 2017.
+For new 2017 U11’s, the tryouts will be a factor in the placement, but season performance during the season in games and training will also be significantly considered.
+Real coaches will have made a comprehensive evaluation of current players prior to player selection.
 Some of the criteria used in the evaluation process include:

 - Club or team played on for the previous season